retreat-of-tbd/retreat-of-tbd.github.io/health-policy.md

 If you have a significant COVID exposure the week of Retreat, we will require a negative NAAT or PCR test prior to your arrival, and ask that you wait until 5 days post-exposure to test.

+Please see our FAQ with specific asks around those attending both Mission Fusion Campout and TBD in 2025

 If you have ongoing COVID, cold, flu, or RSV symptoms before Retreat - please stay home this year; we'll provide a full refund.